 National Curriculum and Curriculum Information

-The national curriculum for physical education aims to ensure that all pupils: develop competence to excel in a broad range of physical activities:
+The National curriculum for Languages aims to ensure that all pupils:

 Pupils should be taught to: